sonic160/dtr_digital_model_simulink/README.md

 - [Train an AI model based on the simulated training data.][tutorial-train-on-simulation-data]
 - Collect test data from real robot (to be completed).
 - [Test the model trained on simulation data on test data collected from real the real robot.][tutorial-train-sim-test-real]
+- [Our publication on how to use the digital twin to train a fault diagnosis model.][paper-1] and the [code](scripts/trainSimTestRealRepeat.mlx) related to its implementation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>